jianhanglin/peiwenhu.github.com/pages/p2p discussion.md

 #what interesting data structures and algorithms may be used in your project

+Data structure:

-Data structure: distributed hash table.
+* distributed hash table.
+* inverted index.
+* HashSet.

-Algorithms: To be determined
+Algorithms:

+* DFS/BFS
+* Particular Hash function
+* routing algorithm

 #the envisioned role of each person in the group project and a tentative schedule of goals and deadlines leading up to the project’s completion

-To be determined
+Peiwen: Crawler

+Pavas:Indexer

+Paul:Data storage

+Yuvanaj:Search and Administration interface

 #potential modifications and optimizations to the system.